Sixty Stories (book): Reception

 The collection was received with great enthusiasm by critics.
-In The New York Times, critic Anatole Broyard wrote, "Donald Barthelme may have influenced the short story in his time as much as Hemingway or O'Hara did in theirs.
+In The New York Times, critic Anatole Broyard wrote, "Donald Barthelme may have influenced the short story in his time as much as Ernest Hemingway or John O'Hara did in theirs.
 They loosened the story's grip on the security of plot, but he broke it altogether and forced the form to live dangerously.
 O'Hara played with the brand names of our things, and Donald Barthelme plays with the brand names of our ideas.
 While Hemingway and O'Hara worked with specific feelings, he works with the structure of our emotional makeup.
 A Barthelme collection like 'Sixty Stories' is a Whole Earth Catalogue of life in our time."

 In The New York Times Book Review, critic John Romano called Barthelme a "comic genius," adding, "The will to please us, to make us sit up and laugh with surprise, is greater than the will to disconcert.
 The chief thing to say about Barthelme, beyond praise for his skill, which seems to me supererogatory, is that he is fiercely committed to showing us a good time, at least in the vast proportion of his work.
 The spirit is: Many things are silly, especially about modern language, and there is much sadness everywhere, but all is roughly well.
 So let's try and enjoy ourselves, as intelligently as possible...The point is that we are not finished needing, from marvelously gifted writers such as he, help with the vicissitudes of modern life."